proksee-project/proksee-cmd/docs/tutorials/assemble.md

 The probability of the assembly being a good assembly is: 0.89.
 ```

-Proksee now evaluates the probability of the expert assembly being a good assembly (i.e. similar to assemblies in  our RefSeq-derived assembly database) and report that probability.
+Proksee now evaluates the probability of the expert assembly being a good assembly (i.e. similar to assemblies in our RefSeq-derived assembly database) and reports that probability.
+There is an 89% probability that our expert assembly is similar to our RefSeq-derived assembly database.

 **Heuristic Assembly Evaluation**